Justus Annunen: Colorado Avalanche

+Nashville Predators

+On 30 November 2024, Annunen's tenure with the Avalanche ended after he was traded along with a sixth-round selection in the 2025 NHL entry draft to divisional rivals the Nashville Predators in exchange for Scott Wedgewood.
+His new backup position behind Predators goaltender Juuse Saros, who shared the same nickname of "Juice" with him, generated some confusion.
+However, the problem was solved by giving Annunen the nickname of "Big Juice", referencing the 5 inch size difference between the two.

 International play

 Annunen first represented Finland at the 2017 Ivan Hlinka Memorial Tournament before competing at the 2018 IIHF World U18 Championships, the latter of which he helped Finland to a gold medal.
 He posted a 2.00 goals-against average and .914 save percentage in six games at the under-18 tournament.

 Annunen represented his country at the 2020 World Junior Championships, where he finished the tournament with a .916 save percentage and a 2.65 goals-against average in six contests.
 His 362:01 minutes in net was the second-most among all goaltenders in the tournament.